Discover Buenos Aires

 Customer review background image

-What our customers think of Sightseeing in Buenos Aires
+The colourful sites of La Boca of Sightseeing in Buenos Aires

 Our morning guided tour with Natalia was excellent and she gave us lots of useful information for our extra day in BA.
 We found some good restaurants.
 My outstanding experience was visiting the Museo Nacional de Bellas Artes and their wonderful collection of French Impressionist paintings, 17th century Dutch works, including Rembrandt and a spectacular Belgian tapestry and the Rodin sculptures.
 Read the full review